-A practical example of the diagnosis:
+A practical example of the diagnosis for version 1:

 Person suffers from two diseases, e.g. Migraine and a flu.
 In the text field of the diagnosis the doctor can mention both, but the diagnosis described in code form can contain only the diagnosis that doctor considers to be the “main” diagnosis.
 The main diagnosis can be described by different coding system, but it is always the same diagnosis.

+In version 2 more than one diagnosis can be given.
+The first diagnose item we receive will be considered as “main” diagnose.

+“EncounterType” hospitalisation item (4 possible items):

+Information about an hospitalization is optional information.

+The doctor can specify the name of the hospital, the address and the start date and end date of hospitalisation.

+Medex will only use the start and end date of the hospitalization.

+To identity the hospitalization the first item is mandatory and if this item is present the 2 items with start and end date of the hospitalization are mandatory also.

+Hospitalisation: item 1